imdoneman/todo-react-pipeline/README.md

     docker exec -it -u 0 <container_id> /bin/bash

 Then, install Node.js and npm inside the container.
-Get inside the Docker container's bash shell using the following command: bash
-Copy code
-docker exec -it -u 0 <container_id> /bin/bash
-Then, install Node.js and npm inside the container.

 #### 6. Now, go to any browser and access the Jenkins web UI using localhost:8080 for a local VM or using IPv4:8080 for the cloud instance.